CasperStaahl/QIC-Mini-Project/README.md

 Running 1000 test with random proposition with maximum 5 atoms and 5 connectivities I was able to get 0 false negatives.

+Running 100 test with random proposition with maximum 10 atoms and 10 connectivities I was not able to even finish a single run...

 ## Hardware execution

 ## Discussion of simulation and hardware results